These are the notes from a recent day-long workshop on understanding the Sambucus species on a deeper level than just taking Elderberry syrup.

 These herbs are more commonly used in the early stages if a person is weak and needs help warming up.

-~Most warming aromatics including ginger, clove, black pepper, thyme, rosemary and cinnamon
+~Most warming aromatics.
+These include ginger, clove, black pepper, thyme, rosemary and cinnamon

 ~Cayenne is a vaso-dilator and a classic herb for moving blood to the surface of the skin and allowing heat to leave the body.
 This is one reason why chiles are used in hot climates around the world.